 Don’t get me wrong.

-It’s perfectly fine with someone turns out to be a phoney.
+It’s perfectly fine when someone turns out to be a phoney.
 But just not at the expense of my precious time please.

 5) They cooperate

 If you are genuinely trying to sell your property at fair market value, you would undoubtedly make every effort to satisfy the requests of buyers to make as smooth a deal as possible.

 This goes both ways.

 If an authentic buyer genuinely want to make a fair offer for the house, he would go to great lengths to address your concerns.